 - Sensitize students on the need, modes, and implications of sourcing from global avenues. - Apprise students on the cost implications and risk factors involved and risk mitigation methods in global sourcing. - Alignment of organisational strategies with operational plans involved in global sourcing that can ensure overall organisational success. - Impart among students the knowledge on how bids and proposals for global sourcing are managed and the strategies involved in achieving sustainability through supplier diversity management. - Update students on the trends in global sourcing in an ever dynamic business environment.

-Course outline and indicative content Unit I (6 sessions) (CO1, CO2, management; Skill required; Need for global sourcing; Modes of global sourcing.
+Introduction to global sourcing: sourcing & outsourcing; global purchasing management; Skill required; Need for global sourcing; Modes of global sourcing.
 Global sourcing models & risks involved.